Northern Virginia Cued Speech Association

 The entire Cued American English system is taught in 12-16 classroom hours.
 Classes are offered virtually and in-person at workshops and camps.

-Accuracy is the most important element of cueing to convey.
-As your child learns to read your cues and as you become more confident (through practice), you can build speed to develop greater fluency.
+Accuracy is the most important element of cueing.
+Slow, accurate cueing allows your child/student to learn to read your cues and attach meaning to them.
+As you become more confident (through practice), you can build speed to develop greater fluency.

 Intermediate and advanced level classes are available to reinforce developing skills and to prepare people to become Cued Language Transliterators.

-Cueing makes all the phonemes of traditionally spoken languages visually complete, unique, and unambiguous.
+No!
+Cueing makes all the phonemes of traditionally-spoken languages visually unique, complete, and unambiguous.
 This means that the cued representation of spoken phonemes does not require any access to sound to convey complete language.

 Cueing can benefit children with hearing at all levels.
 (Even children with small degrees of hearing loss can miss small parts of words that are essential to meaning.)
-The degree to which children benefit from cueing correlates directly to the amount of consistent cueing they receive.
+The benefit children receive from cueing correlates directly to the amount of consistent cueing they receive at home and/or at school.

 1. Cueing allows hearing parents to immediately provide visual access to the spoken language of the home, ensuring family bonding and access to the family's culture, values, history, and inside jokes.